nbuilding/N-lang-docs/docs/features/classes.md

 After the keywords, specify the class name (in the above example, `Sheep`) and the arguments for the constructor, which have the same syntax as a function expression.
-By convention, class names are capitalised.
+By convention, class names are capitalized.

 Then, enclosed in curly brackets (`{` and `}`) is the class body.
 The same statements that you can find in a normal N file can be placed inside a class